 - teacher training on inclusive pedagogy for supporting students with SEN/Ds in the mainstream mathematics classroom.

-My current and recently-completed research students have been working on:
+Her current and recently-completed research students have been working on:

 - experiences of primary school students with mathematical learning difficulties, as perceived by the students, their teachers and LSAs